alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 After deployment:

 3. Check that outbound internet access on the DSVM is closed off with the following tests:
-  + a) Check the network rules block <- TODO: What does this mean?
+  + a) Check the network rules block
   + b) Attempt to access some of your favourite websites (and fail)
   + c) Attempt to download some software via terminal (and fail)
 4. Check that the software ingress volume works correctly: